microsoft/commercial-marketplace-client-java/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-# Azure Commericial Marketplace SaaS Client SDK for Java
+# Azure Commercial Marketplace SaaS Client SDK for Java

-This repository is for active development of the Azure Commericial Marketplace SaaS Client SDK for Java.
-For consumers of the SDK we recommend visiting our versioned [developer docs](./sdk/README.md).
+This repository is for active development of the Azure Commercial Marketplace SaaS Client SDK for Java.
+For consumers of the SDK we recommend visiting our versioned [developer docs](README.md).

 ## Getting started